 |

-part of Rusholme, and remained so
+it is actually part of Rusholme, and

-established in 1845.
+which was established in 1845.

 The Park was

-to be completely enclosed by high walls (to keep the riffraff
+to be completely enclosed by high walls (to keep the riffraff outside)

-residents of Victoria Park included Sir
+Victoria Park included Sir

 Henry Roscoe the distinguished chemist, Richard